ITWolfHYPE/Ddos-tool/README.md

-Script.js - is a raw ddos file
+Script.bat - is a raw ddos file